 Students may also want to consider a program with a concentration option in petroleum geology or petroleum geochemistry in addition to general geological study.
 Although a specialization in petroleum is more common at the graduate level, some undergraduate programs offer the concentration.

-Several universities offer professional master's degree programs focused solely on petroleum geology education.
+Several universities offer professional master's degree programs focused solely on petroleum geology.
 These programs are designed for working geoscientists or those with a bachelor's degree looking to enter or advance in the petroleum industry.
 They often can be completed part-time.